 If you don't wish to pay the subscription then you'll still get access to the live camera feed, meaning you can still chat to your visitors remotely, but you can't watch any captured footage after the fact.

-With every new Ring Doorbell product a one-month free trial is included to help you decide whether you want/need the stored footage, or you just want to use it on a live-stream basis.
+With every new Ring Doorbell product a 1-month free trial is included to help you decide whether you want/need the stored footage, or you just want to use it on a live-stream basis.

 The original Ring Doorbell was the market-leader in smart video doorbells.
 The second-generation looks to keep up this success by improving on a number of areas - a removable battery, 1080p capture and included mounts/fascias - but there's no significant reason to upgrade if you own the original.